 - discuss the ways in which defensiveness or resistance to new ideas gets in the way of the mission

-I don’t have all the answers, but I can share some tactics that have helped me, one white lady, work toward the items on this list.
+I don’t have all the answers, but I can share some tactics that have helped me work toward the items on this list.

 1. Imagining abuse prevention as a patchwork solution rather than a singular one.